jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 Many accessibility issues can be solved during the design phase.
 The barriers we create are designed in, and the more we can shift the conversation and responsibility of accessibility to earlier in the product lifecycle, the better (often referred to as shifting left).

 Constant and efficient communication between designers and developers can play a huge part in this.
-During sessions such as a design to dev handover, or [accessibility annotation pairing](https://www.figma.com/community/file/953682768192596304), it could be a great time to have a conversation about how a certain component design might lead to extra complexity, and suggest that the use of a native HTML element might be better, to see if that could fit into the design.
+During sessions such as a design to dev handover, or [accessibility annotation pairing](https://www.figma.com/community/file/953682768192596304), it could be a great time to have a conversation about how a certain component design might lead to extra complexity, and to see if a native HTML element might be able to fit into the design.

 Not only could this help educate a designer when it comes to semantics and accessibility considerations for future work, but also stop accessibility issues from getting to development, or worse further down the line, when fixes/changes become much more expensive or even worse end up unintentionally excluding people in production.